Skip Ribbon Commands

 • Priority is given next to federal employees of other federal agencies.

-• Then priority is given next to NIH contractors who work at an NIH facility in Maryland (and for their preschool-age children only).
+• Then priority is given next to NIH contractors who work at an NIH facility in Maryland (preschool children 25-29 months old at time of registration).

 • QuestionWhy is there a "sibling priority" policy?